 - Develop/adapt guidelines, manuals and communication materials.

-- Strengthen accountability mechanisms such grievance redressal, public display of health service guarantees and citizen’s health rights charters at the district and sub district levels.
+- Strengthen accountability mechanisms such as grievance redressal, social audit, public display of health service guarantees and citizen’s health rights charters at the district and sub district levels.

 - Regular mentoring and guidance to states’ programme implementation.

-* Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Delhi, Gujarat, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Punjab, Rajasthan, Sikkim, Telangana, Tripura, Uttar Pradesh, Uttarakhand and West Bengal.
+Arunachal Pradesh, Assam, Bihar, Chhattisgarh, Delhi, Goa, Gujarat, Himachal Pradesh, Jammu & Kashmir, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Nagaland, Odisha, Rajasthan, Sikkim, Tamil Nadu, Telangana, Uttar Pradesh, Uttarakhand.